 I think this design could also easily be used for a little girl room by changing the navy for a light pink.
 Decorating girls’ nurseries would be so fun too!
 Maybe someday. 😉 It will also transition into a big kid’s room easily.
 Be sure to add any of this to your registry for your baby showers.

 Baby Boy Nursery Navy and Gray with Animals

 This wooden crib is the first thing we bought, and I LOVE it.
 It’s a really pretty dark wood, and looks great with any crib sheet.
 We have an abstract navy fitted sheet and a couple of animal print sheets, including these dinosaur sheets and these elephant sheets.

 We also got this waterproof mattress pad cover.
+We also got our crib mattress here (use that link for $30 off a crib mattress!).
 But we passed on a crib skirt.
 When Thomas starts sleeping in the crib, we’ll move his baby monitor from our room to his nursery.
 In the meantime, a boxer stuffed animal keeps his crib warm!

 Be sure to reference the sleep tips at the bottom of the post.